TechAtikiN/the-go-brewery/3-creating-http-server-using-gin/README.md

 ## TL;DR:
 - Gin is a **popular web framework** for Go that provides a simple and efficient way to build web applications.
-- Gin is built on top of the **standard Go HTTP server** and provides a powerful routing system that handles complex URLs, path parameters effortlessly.
+- It is built on top of the **standard Go HTTP server** and provides a powerful routing system that handles complex URLs, path parameters effortlessly.
-- Gin provides a robust **middleware** system that allows to easily build features like logging, authentication, rate limiting into the request-response cycle.
+- It provides a robust **middleware** system that allows to easily build features like logging, authentication, rate limiting into the request-response cycle.
 - Gin supports **JSON parsing** and generation out of the box, making it easy to work with JSON data.
 JSON is quite common pattern in RESTful APIs and Gin provides convenient ways to handle it.
-- Gin leverages Go's concurrency model (goroutines) to handle concurrent requests efficiently and scale applications horizontally to manage high traffic loads.
+- It leverages Go's concurrency model (goroutines) to handle concurrent requests efficiently and scale applications horizontally to manage high traffic loads.
 - The example provided demonstrates how to create a **simple RESTful API using Gin** to manage a list of todos in memory, with endpoints for retrieving, adding, updating, and deleting todos.
 - Learn more about Gin from the [Documentation](https://gin-gonic.com/en/docs/).